helenphan0/chatroom/readme.md

 - Display a status of who is typing in the User list window.

+- Click on a name in the Users list to initiate a private message.

-- Users can send a direct message to other users in the following format:
+Or, manually send a private message using the following format:

   ​         /m user-name message